Professional Development

 Required Training Topics

-AK Adult Ed Regional Programs are responsible for training staff on the required elements of their position.
-Although training is individual to each program, the following are required topics that must be included in new AK Adult Ed training orientation and refresher courses (as needed):
+Required training topics below are completed either through vendor training or on the AspireAlaska learning and performance management system.
+The AAE Regional Programs are responsible for requesting access to AspireAlaska for all new staff.
+Although training is individual to each program, the following are required topics that must be complete in new AAE training orientation and refresher courses (as needed):

 Title